heesukjang/IDCBreastCancerClassification/README.md

 However, since the analytical measures followed a normal distribution, applying K-means clustering and k-fold cross-validation did not significantly enhance model performance.
 Our best result was a moderate MCRMSE loss score of 46%, achieved with 12 trainable layers in the BERT transformer model.

-Please see the link below for the team GitHub to check out the contributions:
+Please refer to the link below for more details on the teamwork:
 * [Team GitHub](https://github.com/TatiannaD/w207_fall2022_mlproject//)